Should You Sign a Personal Guarantee on a Business Loan?

 A promise to pay personal guarantee states that the individual (usually the business owner or principal) agrees to be personally responsible for repaying the loan if the business is unable to do so.
 The individual is risking their personal assets if the business defaults on the loan.

-As a rule of thumb, limited personal guarantees are the best option.
+As a rule of thumb, limited personal guarantee is the best option.
 There is a specified limit the business owner will be responsible for paying back, rather than an uncapped amount.

 Struggling to Pay Back a Business Loan with a Personal Guarantee?
 We Can Help.